Glossary of Islam: S

-The testimony of faith: La ilaha illa Allah.
-Muhammadun rasulullah. ("There is no god but Allah.
+The testimony of faith: "La ilaha illa Allah.
+Muhammadun rasulullah".
+(English: "There is no god but Allah.
 Muhammad is the messenger of Allah.").
-Sunnis regard this as the first Pillar of Islam.
-Also may be used as a synonym for the term Istish'hād meaning martyrdom.
+Formal conversion to Islam is done by the recitation of the Shahada.
+Sunnis regard this as the first Pillar of Islam, while Shi'as also add an optional third statement, "Ali is the wali of God" ("Wa ʿaliyyun waliyyu llāh").
+It also may be used as a synonym for the term Istish'hād, meaning martyrdom.